run-llama/llama_index/docs/how_to/customization/custom_llms.md

 response = query_engine.query("What did the author do after his time at Y Combinator?")

 ```

+## Example: Explicitly configure `context_window` and `num_output`

-If you are using other LLM classes from langchain, please see below.
+If you are using other LLM classes from langchain, you may need to explicitly configure the `context_window` and `num_output` via the `ServiceContext` since the information is not available by default.

-## Example: Fine-grained control over all parameters

-To have fine-grained control over all parameters, you will need to define
-a custom PromptHelper class.

 ```python